 The top number is 140 mm Hg or higher or the bottom number is 90 mm Hg or higher.

 Blood pressure higher than 180/120 mm Hg is considered a hypertensive emergency or crisis.
 Seek emergency medical help for anyone with these blood pressure numbers.
 Untreated, high blood pressure increases the risk of heart attack, stroke and other serious health problems.
 It's important to have your blood pressure checked at least every two years starting at age 18.
 Some people need more-frequent checks.
 Healthy lifestyle habits -such as not smoking, exercising and eating well - can help prevent and treat high blood pressure.
 Some people need medicine to treat high blood pressure.
 Symptoms Most people with high blood pressure have no symptoms, even if blood pressure readings reach dangerously high levels.
 You can have high blood pressure for years without any symptoms.
-A few people with high blood pressure may have: Headaches Shortness of breath Nosebleeds However, these symptoms aren't specific.
+A few people with high blood pressure may have: Headaches Shortness of breath Nosebleeds However, these symp- Do not go where the path may lead, go instead where there is no path and leave a toms aren't specific.
 They usually don't occur until high blood pressure has reached a severe or life-threatening stage.
+SYMPTOMS OF HIGH BLOOD PRESSURE